-The Drug Delivery Foundation is led by a diverse group of international leaders in the drug delivery and biopharmaceutics field.
+The Drug Delivery Foundation is led by a world-renowned, diverse group of scientists, educators and researchers of pharmaceutical sciences.

 Gordon Amidon, Ph.D., University of Michigan, Ann Arbor, Michigan

 Dr. Gordon Amidon is internationally recognized for his research in the field of solubility, transport phenomena, prodrugs, and drug absorption.
 He is actively involved in developing the Biopharmaceutics Classification System (BCS) with the FDA, which will serve as a basis for international drug regulation.